• RMPrepUSB FAQs

 - Why do I get a Write Error - ExitCode 7 error when I try to partition/format my USB drive?

-The NTFS format routine used by RMPrepUSB requires Windows to assign a disk letter to the USB drive, so check that a drive letter is assigned if you are having problems formatting as NTFS.
+- The NTFS format routine used by RMPrepUSB requires Windows to assign a disk letter to the USB drive, so check that a drive letter is assigned (C: to Z: only, A: and B: are not allowed by RMPrepUSB) if you are having problems formatting as NTFS.
 A drive letter is not required if formatting as FAT16 or FAT32.

 - How do I load and save configurations (v2.1.614 and later)